mkheck/SpringBootUpAndRunning/README.md

 NOTE: You will need to edit the scripts to reflect your particular machine/directory structure(s), but these are the very same scripts I used on my MacBook Pro.

 Thank you for choosing to share your time with me, and for always striving to improve.

+### 20260127

+Updates for Spring Boot 4 and relevant supporting projects/libraries are underway!
+Star+Watch to be notified as commits land.
+And again, thank you for joining me on this amazing Spring Boot journey!